ppetr/arduino-influxdb/README.md

 database fails, and also allows to collect monitoring data about the machine, which is generally a good thing for long-running systems.

+Keep in mind that Telegraph only allows posting data to a single database, the one configured in Section `[[outputs.influxdb]]`.
+It ignores the database name passed to it by `collect.py` (or any other script).

 ## Requirements

 - **Python 3.6+**